 - R320.7 When an existing or predecessor accountant is asked to respond to a communication from a proposed accountant, the existing or predecessor accountant shall: - (a) Comply with relevant laws and regulations governing the request; and - (b) Provide any information honestly and unambiguously. - An existing or predecessor accountant is bound by confidentiality.
-Whether the existing or predecessor accountant is permitted or required to discuss the affairs of a client with a proposed accountant will depend on the nature of the engagement and: - (a) Whether the existing or predecessor accountant has permission from the client for the discussion; and - (b) The legal and ethics requirements relating to such communications and disclosure, which might vary by jurisdiction.
+Whether the existing or predecessor accountant is permitted or required to discuss the affairs of a client with a proposed accountant will depend on the nature of the engagement and: - (a) Whether the existing or predecessor accountant has permission from the client for the discussion; and - (b) Thelegalandethics requirements relating to such communications and disclosure, which might vary by jurisdiction. - Circumstances where a professional accountant is or might be required to disclose confidential information, or when disclosure might be appropriate, are set out in paragraph 114.1 A1 of the Code.